imilenkovic/Nanopore_course_SIB_2026/Day1/README.md

 pod5 inspect summary subset_yeast.pod5
 ```

+Now, do the same with the mouse data!

 ##  Hands-on I - basecalling with dorado and mapping with minimap2 in the MOP pipeline (yeast rRNA)